 Figgy Pudding is not pudding.
 At least if you are an American baker it is not pudding.
 It is a very moist cake that needs toasted walnuts and a spice boost.
 Of course you must take into account that I am southern through and through despite my Yankee accent.
 What does a southerner know about English desserts?
 Nothing!
 But we do know all about flavor and delicious desserts.
 With that in mind, I repeat, “this dessert needs toasted walnuts and a spice boost.”

 My first bake of Figgy Pudding left my taste buds bored.
 The basic concept is great.
 It is a moist, not overly sweet cake, with a great, hard to place flavor profile.
 The figs add sweetness and a subtle flavor to the cake but the whole affair was rather bland.
-My nutmeg spiced whipped cream help but the cake was simply lacking behind in taste.
+My nutmeg spiced whipped cream help but the cake was simply lacking taste.
 Each bite screamed for toasted nuts and amped up flavor.

 My second bake of figgy pudding included toasted walnuts and double the spices.
 I could hardly believe the difference.
 It went from a ho hum dessert that did not deserve a song to a dessert worth singing about.